 Most of these wrestlers were not in a top role in the company at the time of their release and were usually used as filler talent.
 Their talents were not being used to the fullest in the company, which made it a good deal for both parties.
 However, losing their jobs amidst a global pandemic wasn’t the most ideal situation for plenty of stars, but they ended up finding new homes a few months later.

-We look at all the WWE releases in the dreaded 2020, either due to the contract running out, voluntarily asking for the release, or the company terminating the contracts.
+We look at all the WWE releases in the dreaded 2020, continuing into 2021, either due to the contract running out, voluntarily asking for the release, or the company terminating the contracts.

 The latest and one of the most shocking among the WWE releases is Zelina Vega as the company announced her release on November 13 before the SmackDown episode.
 Vega has been raising her voice against WWE’s action to shutdown superstars’ social media accounts and has been supporting unionization, and the experts are speculating this could be the primary reason for her release.

 Vega, apart from effectively managing Andrade in both NXT and the main roster, was also an active in-ring performer and currently married to WWE Superstar Aleister Black.